 Real-time translation tech is everywhere, but actually using it in real life – where it's needed – is challenging because it's just too slow to enable proper conversations.

 Forget for a moment that Google Translate usually gets everything wrong, and instead consider how 5G will allow it to work instantly.
-The same goes for offline handheld pocket translators like Travis (opens in new tab), Pilot (opens in new tab), and ili (opens in new tab).
+The same goes for offline handheld pocket translators like Travis, Pilot, and ili.

 10. More phone zombies

 Think there's a movement for limiting screen time and becoming less obsessed with our phones?
 Forget it – 5G will likely tie us to our phones even more than they already do.

 "We are going to be even more connected at all times to a smartphone," says Dan Pitchford, AI expert and Co-founder of AI Business.

 "You already see people walking down the street not looking where they're going, fixated on their phone, and there's probably going to be an increase in that [with the introduction of 5G]."

 Get daily insight, inspiration and deals in your inbox

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.